 In the 2021 edition, there was a revision of the products included under gas works gas.
 As a result, the figures for the years 2011 to 2018 were put to zero.
-Previously this product included some mixture of LNG with air to form a lower calorie product.
+Previously this product included some mixture of LNG with air to form a product with lower calorific value.

-Autoproducer inputs to waste heat production that are sold are reported in the respective final consumption sectors and not in transformation.
+Autoproducer inputs to waste heat production that is sold are reported in the respective final consumption sectors and not in transformation.